-Bernet Hall, completed in 1935, is one of the newly renovated residence halls at John Carroll.
+Completed in 1935, Bernet is the oldest, but renovated, residence hall at John Carroll.
 Bernet Hall is dedicated in the name of John J. Bernet, president of the Nickel Plate Railroad and a major supporter of John Carroll University.
 Mr. Bernet vehemently called for the building of a dormitory instead of a gymnasium to house the “boys from Greater Cleveland who will be forced to go home every night, and a few that may enroll from out of town, but will be forced to find their own lodgings.”
 Thus, came the construction of John Carroll’s first residence hall.
-It currently houses a mix of juniors, and seniors.
-Bernet rooms are equipped with a full bathroom, TV room, and spacious bedrooms.
-The layouts of the rooms vary depending on the number of students, (two, three, four, or six) living in each apartment.
+Bernet suite is equipped with a full bathroom, shared living room, and spacious bedrooms.
+The layouts of the rooms vary depending on the number of students, (two, four, or six) living in each suite.
 Located next to the Boler School of Business in the heart of John Carroll’s campus, Bernet provides students with a community life all its own that is very different from the other residence halls.

 Bernet Hall at-a-glance:

-- Junior and Senior Student Co-ed Residence Hall
+- Sophomore (2nd floor) and Junior and Senior (1st and 3rd Floors) Student Co-ed Residence Hall

 - Two, four, and six person apartment-style rooms with double occupancy bedrooms, bathroom, and living room.